CS Oașul Negrești-Oaș: History

-In 2007 the team was re-orgaized under its first name, Energia Negrești-Oaș, but since then the team never managed to promote again at the national level.
+In 2007 the team was re-organized under its first name, Energia Negrești-Oaș, but since then the team never managed to promote again at the national level.
 In 2018, eleven years after its reorganization, Energia won Satu Mare Series of the Liga IV, with one point ahead Crasna Moftinu Mic, but did not make it to the promotion play-offs, due to organizational problems.
 In 2021 the red-white-blues started to think again about promotion and with the financial support of the local authorities and local businessmen and after a 2nd place, just behind Victoria Carei, in the summer of 2022, Energia Negrești-Oaș was renamed again as Oașul Negrești-Oaș, with the clear objective of attacking the promotion.

 Ground

 The club plays its home matches on Oașul Stadium in Negrești-Oaș, with a capacity of 1,000 people.

 Rivalries

 The red-white-blues are the most important football club of Țara Oașului historical region, the only one that played at the level of the second division, while the main local rival is Voința Turț (former Minerul Turț) – club which as it best reached the third-tier.
 Other local and regional rivalries are against Olimpia Satu Mare and Minaur Baia Mare.